timoxley/linklocal/Readme.md

 `npm install` will copy (and `npm install`) the package into the target's node_module's hierarchy.

-This is not an ideal workflow during development as any time you modify your local dependency, you must reinstall it in every location that depends on it.
+This is not an ideal workflow during development: any time you modify your local dependency, you must reinstall it in every location that depends on it.
 If you do not update all copies, you will have different versions of the same code, probably under the same version number.

 Global `npm link` dependencies are also not ideal as packages clobber each other across projects.